vmware/network-insight-sdk-generic-datasources/README.md

 <a name="envirnoment"></a>
 ## 1. Envirnoment Requirements
-* linux based system like ubuntu, CentOS, fedora, etc.
+* Linux distributions like Ubuntu, CentOS, Fedora, etc.
-* Pre-requisite packages/tools should be installed in environment:
+* Pre-requisite packages/tools should be installed:
     * git
     * python2.7.13 onwards